CUNYTechPrep/week-06-projects/README.md

 ## Backend Starter Code
 You can use this [backend starter code](backend-starter-code/) for your own projects that require a node/express/sequelize backend server.
 This code was forked from [CTP week-06-projects](https://github.com/CUNYTechPrep/week-06-projects)

+## Care
+Do not change any code on website.
+And do not use -f or force command.